nirvair09/borcella_store/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+I was using a US test card for transactions in INR, which led to the error mentioned in the question.
+The correct approach is to use an Indian test card specifically designed for transactions in INR.

+For testing purposes in INR, it's recommended to use the following Indian Test Visa Card:

+Indian Test Visa Card: 4000 0035 6000 0008